Skip to main content

 (2) When a child victim, his or her sibling, or any child living in the home:

-(A) has a diagnosed or perceived developmental disability, a complex medical condition, or both;
+(A) has a diagnosed or perceived developmental disability;

-(B) is unable to communicate effectively about abuse, neglect, or other safety threat; or
+(B) is unable to communicate effectively about abuse, neglect, or other safety threats; or

 (C) is vulnerable due to an inability to communicate effectively, the:

-(i) CW specialist may seek consultation with DDS that includes resource coordination, medical consultation, or medical evaluation related to developmental disabilities when needed, per 10A O.S. § 1-2-105;
+(i) CW specialist must seek consultation with DDS that includes resource coordination, medical consultation, or medical evaluation related to developmental disabilities when needed, per 10A O.S. § 1-2-105;

 (ii) consultation process with DDS is for information and referral services for the family and is in addition to the requirement that the CW specialist contact all medical, educational, and therapeutic providers for the child; and